jouterleys/MarkerlessCP/README.md

     orthoses).
 Note: the AFOs are attached to a different pair of sneakers.
 3.  **markerbased6DOF**: markerbased data collected concurrently with the markerlessMarkers condition.
-The markerset set used was sufficient to build a 6DOF lower body model.
+The markerset used was sufficient to build a 6DOF lower body model.
 4.  **markerlessMarkers**: the participant with markers attached.
 The participant wore their own shoes (not AFOs) and a sports bra.
 5.  **markerbasedIK**: the markerbased data with an IK model to best match the markerless.
 3DOF hip, 3DOF knee, and 6DOF ankle.

-## Collection Details

 Approximately 6 gait trials were collected per condition.
 Stomps were performed prior to each gait trial to synchronize motion data with force